Simplify content audit process with content inventory

 That’s why one of the first things I do when onboarding a client is to conduct a site audit and create a content inventory for them if they don’t have any.

-This article records how I create a content inventory and how I use it to improve your content strategy.
+This article records how I create a content inventory and how I use it to support my content strategy.

 What is content inventory?